Alexandra Jane Noble Awards

 - Celebrate successful ‘epiphany’ science and its creators

-- Stimulate would-be scientists, especially girls, to enter scientific careers
+- Stimulate students, especially young women, to enter scientific careers

 - Stimulate better expository writing and documentaries about ‘great science’

-The Alexandra Jane Noble Prize recognizes one individual, team, or organization that best is able to communicate complex science topics in innovative, engaging ways to stimulate higher awareness and participation by a wide populace, especially youth.
+The Science Awareness Award recognizes one individual, team, or organization that best is able to communicate complex science topics in innovative, engaging ways to stimulate higher awareness and participation by a wide populace, especially youth.

 The Novim Epiphany Inspiration Awards are for ‘unsung heroes’—teachers in the classroom, coaches and mentors in clubs, and volunteers in related science education centers.
 The work of these heroes will be judged for its impact on stimulating potential leaders and wide audience understanding of science and technology for critical, often provocative, social issues.

-The Impact and Sponsored Awards are individual awards recognizing people who are making impacts in different areas, including social media, film, books, etc. and for academic researchers, specifically faculty, graduate students, etc.
+The Science and Society Awards are focused on recognizing individuals who are making impacts in different areas, including social media, film, books, etc. and for academic researchers, specifically faculty, graduate students, etc.